wlsf82/protractor-components-and-page-objects/README.md

 module.exports = Contact;
 ```

-Note that it starts requiring the `FormComponent` and the class itself has only a `relativeUrl` and a `form` attributes in the `constructor`, the first with a string and the second as an instance of the `FormComponent`.
+Note that it starts requiring the `FormComponent` in the beginning and the class itself has only two attributes in the constructor, a `relativeUrl` with a string as value and a `form`, as an instance of the `FormComponent`.

+In other words, the page object has no definition of the elements themselves, it just instantiates the component(s) that compose the page, which makes the code simple and separates better the responsibilities.

 ### Form component definition